atomisthq/docs/docs/rug/why-and-what-is-rug.md

 We're rapidly developing the Rug language to be as powerful, simple and consistent as possible.
 Normally languages cannot evolve particularly quickly as they need to be updated in lock-step with the community that is using them.
-When you create a Rug Archive and write your Rug Generators, Editors etc within it you tie the version of the langauge to the archive you're creating.
+When you create a [Rug archive](rug-archive.md) and write your Rug generators, editors etc. within it you tie the version of the langauge to the archive you're creating.

 This gives you the power to select the version of the Rug language you depend upon, safe in the knowledge that if you can run your Rug build